-The Covid-19 pandemic and its effect on the global economy have impacted our customers, operations and Bank performance.
+The COVID-19 pandemic and its effect on the global economy have impacted our customers, operations and Bank performance.
 The outbreak necessitated governments to respond at unprecedented levels to protect the health of the population, local economies and livelihoods.
 It has affected different regions at different times and at varying degrees and there remains a risk of subsequent waves of infection.
 Thus the pandemic has significantly increased the estimation uncertainty in the preparation of these financial statements including:

 - the effectiveness of government and central bank measures to support businesses and consumers through this disruption and economic downturn, - the extent and duration of the disruption to business arising from the actions of governments, businesses and consumers to contain the spread of the virus; and - the extent and duration of the expected economic downturn, and subsequent recovery.
-This includes the impacts on capital markets and liquidity, credit quality, increasing unemployment, declines in consumer spending, reductions in production, and other restructuring activities

-The Bank has made various accounting estimates in these financial statements based on forecasts of economic conditions which reflect expectations and assumptions as at 31 December 2020 about future events that the Directors believe are reasonable in the circumstances.
+This includes the impacts on capital markets and liquidity, credit quality, increasing unemployment, declines in consumer spending, reductions in production, and other restructuring activities conditions which reflect expectations and assumptions as at 31 December 2020 about future events that the Directors believe are reasonable in the circumstances.
 There is a considerable degree of judgement involved in preparing these estimates.
 The underlying assumptions are also subject to uncertainties which are often outside the control of the Bank.
+Accordingly, actual economic conditions are likely to be different from those forecast since anticipated events frequently do not occur as expected, and the effect of those differences may significantly impact accounting estimates included in these financial statements.